 Article 15 of the Council's Constitution makes provision for the regular review of the Constitution by the Monitoring Officer.
-The 2014 review incorporated a number of changes reflecting legislative and organisational change, as well as some format changes intended to make the document more accessible.
-The key focus of the 2014 review was:

-- Part 3 Responsibility for Functions incorporating amendments required as a consequence of legislative and organisational change and reorganising the delegations into a new easier to read format. - Part 4 Council Procedure Rules (Access to Information Rules) - Part 4 Council Procedure Rules (Budget and Policy Framework Procedure Rules) - Part 5 Codes and Protocols (Members' Planning Code of Good Practice)
+During 2015/16 a number of changes have been incorporated to reflect legislative and organisational change, as well as some format changes intended to make the document more accessible.
+The key focus of the next review due in 2016 review is Part 3 Responsibility for Functions - incorporating amendments required as a consequence of legislative and organisational change and reorganising the delegations into a new easier to read format.

-Cabinet
+(b) Cabinet